muarshad01/Apache-Spark-with-Python/Section03_SparkSQL_DataFrames_and_DataSets.md

 ***

-## Lecture 26 - [Activity] Executing SQL commands and SQL-style functions on a DataFrame
+## Lecture 27 - Using DataFrames instead of RDD's

 ```python
 from pyspark.sql import SparkSession